snowyu/amforth/readme.txt

   The forth dictionary is in the flash memory, new words are compiled directly into flash.
-Since no (widely available) bootloader supports an API to write to flash, AmForth needs to replace it.
+Since no (widely available) bootloader supports an API to write to flash, AmForth uses the bootloader space itself.

 MSP430

-  The Forth dictionary is in the flash memory, new words are compiled to flash.
+  The Forth dictionary is in the flash or FRAN memory, new words are compiled to flash.
 Use SAVE to keep the code accessible across reboots.